 Republic P-47D Thunderbolt (Serial No. 42-7924).
 This aircraft crashed at Ijsselmeer-Den Oever, Netherlands, 11 March 1943.
 The wreck is displayed as "QP-F" in the (now closed) Motortechnica Museum, Bad Oyenhausen.

-Mitsubishi A6M5 Reisen (Zero), Speyer Tecknik Museum.
+Mitsubishi A6M5 Reisen (Zero), replica of the fuselage section on display at IWM London, Speyer Tecknik Museum.

 North American AT-6A Harvard (Serial No. 76556), TA-556, Reg.
 No. D-FITE.
 This aircraft is owned by the Air Fighter Academy Collection, Zirchow, Germany.